 Angelucci, Bruno, Cinalli, Costantini, D’Alessandro, D’Amico, D’Angelo, De Luca, Di Biase, Di Carlo, Di Crescenzo, Di Francesco, Di Giacomo, Di Marco, Di Martino, Di Matteo, Di Nardo, Di Paolo, Di Pietro, Di Prinzio, Di Renzo, Di Santo, Di Stefano, Di Tullio, Di Virgilio, D’Orazio, Esposito, Ferrante, Iezzi, Luciani, Mammarella, Mancini, Marino, Martelli, Menna, Natale, Paolini, Paolucci, Pasquini, Piccirilli, Ranieri, Ricci, Rossi, Salvatore, Tenaglia, Travaglini, Tucci, Zappacosta.

-In case you want to visit churches, these are the addresses of parishes active today in Villamagna:
+If you have the opportunity to visit Villamagna and you plan to contact the church by yourself these are the addresses of parishes active today in Villamagna:

 S. MARIA MAGGIORE – P.zza Marconi

-If you want to discuss with other people interested in genealogy research in Villamagna just leave a message below in the comment area
+if you only want to discuss with other people interested in genealogy in Villamagna feel free to leave a message below.